briangjr/official-sourcing/README.md

 more efficient than actually launching ten separate jobs).
 This requires a GitHub personal access token (see the setup guide PDF) so the dashboard can tell GitHub Actions to start a run.

+## Reliability & accuracy improvements

+- **Stricter matching:** the search step now requires confirming pack size, variant, and current price before accepting a match — an uncertain result is discarded rather than shown as a real deal.
+- **Sanity checks:** a "cheaper" price that isn't actually lower than Amazon's, or a link that isn't a real URL, gets discarded automatically.
+- **Automatic retries:** a row that errors is retried up to 3 times before being marked "Failed" and left alone (tracked in the **Retry Count** column), so a temporary glitch doesn't strand a product forever, and a permanently broken site doesn't quietly burn budget forever either.
+- **Last-run tracking:** a small **Meta** tab (created automatically) logs the timestamp of every run, shown on the dashboard as "Last checked X ago" — an easy way to notice if the schedule has gone quiet.
+- **Dashboard summary bar:** total leads found, total potential profit, and average ROI, at a glance above the charts.

+## Free testing (no API cost)

+Two things can be tested without spending anything on the Anthropic API:

+- **Sheet connection** — `npm run test:sheet` (or GitHub Actions → "Free
+  Tests (no API cost)" → run with "sheet" selected) confirms your service account can read/write your Sheet correctly.
+- **Checkout automation** — `npm run test:checkout` with a `TEST_URL` env
+  var (or the same GitHub Actions workflow with "checkout" selected and a product URL) runs the real quantity-of-3 / ZIP / coupon-code logic against a page you choose, with zero AI involved.

+The only part that genuinely requires the paid API is the product-matching search step itself — there's no way to test that specific piece for free, since it's the AI reading and judging search results.
+Keep `BATCH_SIZE` and `DAILY_CAP` at 1 while testing that part to keep the cost to a single row.

+## Cost controls

+Search calls are capped at `MAX_SEARCHES_PER_PRODUCT` (default 3) per product, and the default model is Haiku 4.5 rather than Sonnet — both configurable in `.github/workflows/source.yml`.
+If match quality noticeably drops, try raising the search cap before switching back to a pricier model;
+it's usually the bigger lever.

 ## Notes on this first version